Azure/fta-ai-learning/README.md

 Task | Definition
 ------------ | -------------
-Registering Models | To make a model available for your client, the model needs to be deployed, so you can give your clients something like a link to an API, and then they can use it in their own apps.
+Model Management | To make a model available for your client, the model needs to be deployed, so you can give your clients something like a link to an API, and then they can use it in their own apps.
-Model Management |
-Defining a Compute Environment |
+Defining Compute Environments |
-Creating a scoring script |
-Runtime Environment |
-Training a model |
+Training models |
-Calling a model endpoint |
 Continuous model delivery |
+Using Models in your apps |

 ### Managing Models